• Skip to primary navigation

 Cancer avoidance vaccines:

 The U.S. Food and Drug Administration approved prevention vaccines.
-The two approved types of the prevention vaccines are described below.
+The two approved types of prevention vaccines are described below.

 HPV vaccine:

 U.S. Food has approved human papillomavirus vaccines to prevent cervical cancer.
-If the virus is long lasting, then it can yield to cancer.
+If the virus is long-lasting, then it can yield to cancer.

 The use of HPV vaccines can avoid the following diseases: